llnl/benchpark/docs/add-a-benchmark.rst

 ``benchpark/repo/${Benchmark1}``, see :doc:`FAQ` for details.

-After satisfying the above prerequisites, in order to use your benchmark in Benchpark, you will need to create an experiment as described in :doc:`howto-add-an-experiment`.
+After satisfying the above prerequisites, in order to use your benchmark in Benchpark, you will need to create an experiment as described in :doc:`add-an-experiment`.